NinoslavVasic/Looks-like-we-ve-made-our-First-Contract-/README.md

 ### Deploy the contracts to a live Testnet

-Once you feel comfortable with your contracts, point MetaMask to the Kovan or Ropsten network.
-Ensure you have test Ether on this network!
+Contracts in this exercise are pointed on MetaMask to the Kovan network.

 After switching MetaMask to Kovan, deploy the contracts as before and copy/keep a note of their deployed addresses.
 The transactions will also be in your MetaMask history, and on the blockchain permanently to explore later.